-The Directors, in accordance with Section 225(2) of the Companies Act 2014, acknowledge that they are responsible for securing the Company's compliance with certain obligations specified in that section ('relevant obligations').
+The Directors, in accordance with Section 225(2) of the Companies Act 2014, acknowledge that they are responsible for securing the Company's compliance with certain obligations specified in that section ("relevant obligations").
 The Directors confirm that:

-- a compliance policy statement has been drawn up setting out the Company's policies that in their opinion are appropriate with regard to such compliance; - appropriate arrangements and structures have been put in place that, in their opinion, are designed to provide reasonable assurance of compliance in all material respects with those relevant obligations; and - a review has been conducted, during the financial year, of those arrangements and structures.
+- a compliance policy statement has been drawn up setting out the Company's policies that in their opinion are appropriate with regard to compliance with relevant obligations; - appropriate arrangements and structures have been put in place that, in their opinion, are designed to provide reasonable assurance of compliance in all material respects with those relevant obligations; and a review has been conducted, during the financial year, of those arrangements and structures.